Relational contract: Comprehensive Contract Theory

 As Austen-Baker builds his theory, developing Macneil's work a cross-over can be seen from the two lists of norms.
 This is norm one and two in “comprehensive contract theory”.
 While they have the same title the meaning changes from Macneil's work.
 The first norm, preservation of the relation pertains to the advantages gained through better relations.
 There are seven reasons that Austen-Baker gives, the first being that there is an increased cost in trying to find new customers as opposed to retaining existing ones.
 The second is that outside of existing relations transaction costs could be higher.
 Another point offered is that the inconvenience and cognitive effort of changing suppliers incentivises maintaining the relationship.
 Furthermore Austen-Baker explains the benefit of a long-term and meaningful relationship as parties will be better able to understand and advise each other for their specific needs.
 Some forms of business require high levels of trust which is hard to establish therefore encouraging relational contracts.
 Non-economic satisfactions also increase with the use of relational contracts, this could be seen as joy from going to a regular store and speaking with a manager that you know well.
 Finally, there is much greater stability gained through the longevity of a relationship.
-The second norm is the harmonisation with the social matrix, this norm seeks to encompass the use of every norm know to man to apply to contracts.
+The second norm is the harmonisation with the social matrix, this norm seeks to encompass the use of every norm known to man to apply to contracts.
 It is unclear how much would be possible in a contract with this norm, therefore deters people from trying it.
 The third norm is satisfying the performance expectations, this explains how adequate or better performance is satisfactory however if you were to fail to meet the requirement you could be obliged to pay for any damages due to the reduced quality of work.
 Which in turn could tarnish the relationship.
 The final norm is substantial fairness, which is the equality of the relationship.
 If something is given then it would be fair for something to be given back in exchange, this does not have to be formal and could be inclusive of something like customary behaviour.

+A persistent puzzle in the contracting literature is the gap between normative accounts of cooperation (trust, mutuality, role integrity) and operational mechanisms that reliably produce these behaviours at scale.
+Much of the recent popularisation credits “formal relational contracting” with solving this puzzle.
+Yet the codification of contract-native “statements of intent and principles,” outcomes-aligned governance, and rules of engagement appeared years earlier in The Vested Outsourcing Manual (2011), co-authored by Vitasek, Crawford (Archer), Nyden, and Kawamoto.
+That manual operationalised a practical synthesis—principles, outcomes, and governance.
+The book brought new thinking, 10 key elements required for deeply collaborative business relationships and how to craft those elements into a flexible, relationship based contracting scaffold that shares evolving expertise, manages change, and promotes the right behaviours to jointly drive innovation and mitigate risk in complex and interdependent commercial relationships.